ExpressGateway/express-gateway.io/docs/cli/credentials/list.md

 ### Description

-Show all credential for consumer
+List all credentials for consumer

 ### Usage